EliteDaMyth/elitedamyth.github.io/_posts/2020-06-30-How-I-started-disease-sh.md

 This is how the bot looked like.

 Now that the bot was done, I started advertising it all over the place (Big Reddit subs), and in no time, the bot started gaining ALOT of servers.
 As far as I remember, we reached almost 2 THOUSAND servers the first day, and my Reddit posts got like 4k upvotes.

 As the bot gained servers, people started asking me where the data was fetched from.
 At this point of time, I thought *The API **could** be useful for some people who wanna make a discord bot or some shit*, So I pointed the subdomain [corona.lmao.ninja](https://corona.lmao.ninja) *(This was clearly not meant for people to use)* to my glitch project.
 I gave the link to some of my friends.
-Now, Everything was going great, THe bot was growing fast as fuck, and that's all I cared about.
+Now, Everything was going great, The bot was growing fast as fuck, and that's all I cared about.
 After 2-3 days, our API frequently hit the 5k requests/hour mark.
 We thought it was probably because of the bot, so we moved to AWS free plan.
 I also made a half-line API wrapper for the API

 ```javascript
 for(const o of["all","countries"])exports[o]=(async()=>{const t=await require("node-fetch")(`https://corona.lmao.ninja/${o}`);return await t.json()});